 In 2010, SportsBusiness Journal named him to its annual global list of “Forty Under 40,” recognizing the best and brightest young executives in the sports business industry.

-He serves on the board of directors of United Rentals Inc., the San Antonio Spurs, Special Olympics of Pennsylvania, Alex’s Lemonade Stand Foundation, the San Antonio Spurs and Boston University School of Hospitality.
+He serves on the board of directors of United Rentals Inc., the San Antonio Spurs, Special Olympics of Pennsylvania, and Alex’s Lemonade Stand Foundation.

 Marc is a graduate of the Cornell University School of Hotel Administration and earned an MBA from the Harvard Business School.